Ryan Strain: Senior

 Strain was called up to the Australian senior national team in August 2021, for 2022 World Cup qualifiers against China and Vietnam.
 Strain did not feature in either game, with media reports suggesting that he had injured his hamstring.

-Strain was again called up to the Australian squad in September 2022 for two friendly matches against New Zealand in the leadup to the 2022 FIFA World Cup.
+Strain was again called up to the Australian squad in September 2022 for two friendly matches against New Zealand in the lead-up to the 2022 FIFA World Cup.
 He made his debut for Australia in the second game, a 2–0 win, as a second-half substitute.

 After missing out on selection in Australia's squad for the 2022 FIFA World Cup, Strain was next called up for Australia for friendly matches against Ecuador in March 2023, following the withdrawal of Aaron Mooy due to injury.
 He made his second appearance for Australia as a substitute in a loss to Argentina on 15 June 2023.
 Strain made his first international start in a 1–0 loss to England at Wembley Stadium on 13 October 2023.

 Personal life

-Strain is the son of English athlete Lorraine Baker and the grandson of American-born footballer Gerry Baker, who also played for Saint Mirren.
+Strain is the son of English athlete Lorraine Baker and the grandson of American-born footballer Gerry Baker, who also played for St Mirren.
 He is also younger brother of Aston Villa F.C. trainee Tom Strain, who plays for Salisbury United FC.